 - Factual errors: Although uncommon, reviewers do occasionally misunderstand a fact critical to a paper.
 For instance, a reviewer might be mistaken about the configuration of a test system that has a first-order impact on the experimental results.
 In this case, a good response would politely clarify this detail, and, if present, remind the reviewers where in the submission this detail was presented (or apologize for the omission).
 From there, you may wish to summarize the implications of this detail on the understanding of the results.

-- New data: It is ok to include new data in your response if the data directly addresses a concern raised in the reviews.
+- New data: It is ok to include new data in your response if the data directly addresses a concern raised in the reviews and if the length of the response does not exceed the length limit of 1000 words.
 For instance, in a log-structured file system, a reviewer may be concerned about how long the log cleaner ran during the experiments.
 It would be ok to report this data for experiments already in the paper, or perhaps include an additional stress test.